ondrejd/od-downloads-plugin/readme.txt

 == Changelog ==

+= 1.0.0 =
+* plugin was completely rewritten and tested on the latest WordPress versions
+* added new shortcode with table with ordering and pagination
+* added icons for various file types

 = 0.5.1 =
-- statistics can be exported to CSV
 * updated readme.txt file

 = 0.5 =
 * updated for WordPress 4.3.1
 * name changed to __od-downloads-plugin__
-- completely refactored, now using [odwp](github.com/ondrejd/odwp) project as a base
+* completely refactored, now using [odwp](github.com/ondrejd/odwp) project as a base
-- added possibility of downloads just for registered users
+* added possibility of downloads just for registered users
-- added simple statistics
+* added simple statistics
-- added possibility of tracking downloads using [Google Analytics](http://www.google.com/analytics/)
 * updated readme.txt file
 * code (development) is placed on GitHub [GitHub](https://github.com/ondrejd/od-downloads-plugin)